 Co-Chair Senator Vernon Sykes [01:21:13] [offmic] Yeah, yeah, we agree.
 We agree with this.
 Which is.
 That does put it here.
 We agreed upon completion of the independent.
+When they finished the independent.
 I mean, complete put together then [inaudible]